NEW: Three enter not guilty pleas; Office decides not to prosecute fourth

 A candlelight vigil is held for Hoffman in New York

 Determination of cause and manner of his death is pending further study

 Source: Police recover 350 bags of what is believed to be heroin

-Four people believed to be connected to the drugs found in Philip Seymour Hoffman's apartment were arrested late Tuesday night, law enforcement officials told CNN.
+New York police have taken in for questioning four people who are believed to be connected to the drugs found in late actor Philip Seymour Hoffman’s apartment, a New York law enforcement official told CNN Tuesday night.

 Apartments at 302 Mott Street in Manhattan, where the four were arrested, are part of the investigation into Hoffman’s death, according to a police source.

 The source identified the suspects being investigated in connection with drugs sold to Hoffman as Juliana Luchkiw, 22; Max Rosenblum, 22; Robert Vineberg, 57; and Thomas Cushman, 48.

 Luchkiw and Rosenblum were charged with criminal possession of a controlled substance in the seventh degree, misdemeanors, while Vineberg was charged with criminal possession of a controlled substance in the third degree, a felony.

 Through their attorneys, all three entered pleas of not guilty Wednesday.